SomeKindOfCode/xbox-backward-compatibility-news/README.md

 In the default setup, this app uses *SQLite* and stores the database in the `db` folder.
 To modify these settings, take a look at the [Medoo Documentation](http://medoo.in/api/new) and modify `app/bootstrap.php` as desired.

+## Available Routes

+### /

+Displays the Index

+### /feed

+Displays all games as an RSS Feed ordered by the date they got imported to the local database

+### /feed/weekly

+Displays all games grouped by weeks as an RSS Feed

 ---

 *by [somekindofcode.com](https://somekindofcode.com)*